Starting a project management career: Free ebook

 There are many roles that fall under the project management umbrella, besides working as a project manager.
 We advise inexperienced individuals to cut their teeth on projects, without shouldering the burden of managing them, by working in project support positions.
 Experience gained as project administrator, project coordinator, or project support officer, for example, will set the foundations for a future role as project manager.

-Retraining to work in project management
+Retraining for project management

 When approached for advice by individuals interested in retraining to work in project management, we always begin by asking exactly why they want to become involved in the industry.
 The purpose of this question is twofold: it allows us to ensure that our students’ perceptions of project management are accurate, as well as helping to determine the kind of positions in which they would be best suited to work.